Quasi-Monte Carlo methods for lattice systems: a first look: Weighted uniform sampling

 where the functions $f_i$ could be of very general, in particular non-Gaussian nature.
 For our example these functions can be read off from equation \eqref{eq:trafo_to_unit_cube}: $f_1 = O( A \Phi^{-1} (\vz) ) W(\vz)$ and $f_2 = W(\vz) $.
 For the case that $W(\vz)$ is really a function of $\vz$ (and not just a constant), this way of evaluating integrals over certain weight functions $W$ is known as reweighting technique in field theory or statistical physics.
 A crucial element of the WUS (reweighting) method is that the sampling points have a large enough overlap with the weight functions $f_i$ considered.
-The estimator in \ref{eq:WUS} was analyzed in \cite{PowellSwann66} and applications have been investigated for example in \cite{SpaMa} and \cite{Caflisch95}.
+The resulting WUS estimator $\hat{Q}_N(f_1,f_2)$ from \ref{eq:WUS} has been analyzed in \cite{PowellSwann66} and applications have been investigated for example in \cite{SpaMa} and \cite{Caflisch95}.
 The bias and the root mean square error (RMSE) of this estimator satisfy

-The bias of the estimator is asymptotically negligible compared with the RMSE.
+The bias of the estimator in this case is asymptotically negligible compared with the RMSE.

+A deterministic version of the WUS estimator has been considered in \cite{SpaMa}.
+In particular, it follows from Theorem 4.2 in \cite{SpaMa} that if the integrands $f_1,f_2$ in \eqref{eq:trafo_to_unit_cube} are of bounded variation in the sense of Hardy and Krause, then by the use of a low-discrepancy sequence $\vz_{1},\vz_{2},...$ instead of i.i.d. uniform random samples we obtain the integration error asymptotic

+Similar results for the bias and RMSE of $\hat{Q}_N(f_1,f_2)$ considering randomized QMC sequences instead of i.i.d. random samples are not known to the authors.
+Nevertheless, the numerical results in section \ref{sec:Num_Exp} (e.g. estimated ground state energy vs. theoretical values given in \cite{Blank79}) seem to indicate that in our examples the bias under scrambled Sobol' sequences is very small and has no practical relevance.

 One clear disadvantage of WUS against Mc-MC or Importance Sampling for problems with large regions of relative low values of the integrands is that with WUS we sample over the entire unit cube $[0,1]^d$ uniformly, thus the method is dependent on how we transformed the problem to the unit cube.
-In contrast, Mc-MC and Importance Sampling based techniques for models in high-energy or statistical physics usually focus on characteristic or important regions of the integrands aiming to sample directly from the underlying distribution of the problem, using in this way only the most relevant sample points.
+In contrast, Mc-MC Importance Sampling based techniques for models in high-energy or statistical physics usually focus on characteristic or important regions of the integrands aiming to sample directly from the underlying distribution of the problem, using in this way only the most relevant sample points.